brandchamp/quill-image-resize-module/README.md

 ## What features have been improved since fork

 -   fixed the cant imports from undefined error
--   quill content will response to inline style change
 -   add a throttle about 100ms to mousemove event when drag the handle to resize the image

 ## Demo